How solar panels work – photovoltaic cells explained (Updated)

 • Consulting with a solar provider for a customized site survey and quote.

 By following these steps, you can confidently determine whether your rooftop is primed for tapping into solar energy—and what benefits you can expect from making the switch.
+And with today’s digital tools, you’re no longer left guessing—accurate planning is just a few clicks away.

 How Solar Hot Water and Concentrated Solar Power (CSP) Systems Work